 Folk tales and folk songs, compounded of dreams, idle imaginings, and wish fulfillment, are usually based on the prosaic doings of men who “earn their living by the sweat of their brow.”
-In Kansas, the first workers were the farmer and the cowboy.
-Within the short span of three decades, their not so heroic figures were draped with a spangled mantle of lore and legend.
+In Kansas, the first workers were the farmers and the cowboys.
+Within the short span of three decades, their not-so-heroic figures were draped with a spangled mantle of lore and legend.

 The 20th century did not deal kindly with the farmer.
-His legends became all but obsolete, and his beliefs were pared away by the professors at colleges of agriculture.
-Even the farm-bred bards who twanged guitars before radio microphones preferred I’m Headin for the Last Roundup to Turkey in the Straw or Father Put the Cows Away.
+His legends became all but obsolete, and the professors at colleges of agriculture pared away his beliefs.
+Even the farm-bred bards who twanged guitars before radio microphones preferred I’m Headin’ for the Last Roundup to Turkey in the Straw or Father Put the Cows Away.
 Agronomists showed the absurdity of planting crops by the phases of the moon; meteorologists disproved many hitherto infallible weather omens, and bacteriologists dispelled the hobgoblins who once merrily soured cream and addled eggs.
 Nature, in short, ceased to be mysterious, and the farmer became more of a workman.

 There was a time when farming in Kansas was not without perils.
 One story goes that Lem Blanchard went forth one afternoon in mid-July to inspect his cornfield in the Republic Valley.
 He scaled a young stalk to overlook the forest-like field and saw into the next county from its top.
 When he turned to descend, he was horrified to find that the stalk was growing upward faster than he could scramble down.
 For two days, he made back-breaking efforts to reach the ground.
 At last, to keep him from starving to death, kind neighbors who had tracked him to the foot of the towering stalk shot Lem dead.